tobixen/thrash-protect/README.md

 * munin scripts

-Focus up until 1.0 is testing, testing, testing, bugfixing and eventually some tweaking but only if it's _really_ needed.
+Focus up until 1.0 is testing, production-hardening, testing, testing, bugfixing and eventually some tweaking but only if it's _really_ needed.
+Some things that should be considered:

+* Better handling of the parent suspension problemacy

+* Graceful handling of SIGTERM (any suspended processes should be reanimated)

+* Recovery on restart (read status file and resume any suspended processes)

+* Improved logging and error handling

+* Makefile (for "make install", "make rpm", "make PKGBUILD", etc)